gro-intelligence/api-client/docs/modeling-resources.rst

 We also eliminated pixels that were on a slope greater than 5°.
 Crude forest covers based on thresholding annual NDVI as well as SWIR bands (~1.61 µm) and NIR bands (~0.865 µm) were also applied to the regions.

-We also made two types of covers for different data sources: NBS (low-confidence cover only) and Cofeed (high- and low-confidence covers).
+We also made two types of covers for different data sources: NBS (low-confidence cover only) and Cofeed (high-confidence and low-confidence covers).
 The results of these covers can be viewed in Gro under the Land Cover (percent) metric, where the value of a pixel will represent that pixel's likelihood of growing this crop in a given year.

 Brazil Corn
 -----------